CC ResearchBack to OCC Research

 Tools and Process

-3. PDF analysis — Downloaded 362 PDFs; classified using text extraction (PyMuPDF), OCR (Tesseract), and a 7-category classifier with 20 content signals
+3. PDF analysis, Downloaded 461 PDFs; classified using text extraction (PyMuPDF), OCR (Tesseract), and a 7-category classifier with 20 content signals.
+Long scanned contracts are OCR'd across up to 30 pages to catch signatures and terms-and-conditions language that tends to sit near the end of multi-page signed agreements.

-4. Vendor extraction — Multi-pass extraction: regex patterns on resolution text (8 patterns), PD# cross-referencing against original meeting agendas, OCR of attached PO forms, and manual normalization of duplicate names
+4. Vendor extraction, Multi-pass extraction: regex patterns on resolution text, PD# cross-referencing against original meeting agendas, OCR of attached PO forms, and a canonicalization table that merges name variants (e.g. "Pennetta Automation" / "Pennetta Industrial" / "Pennetta Industrial Automation, LLC" all map to "Pennetta Industrial Automation").

-5. Procurement portal review — Created an account on the district's OpenGov e-Procurement portal to manually inspect what documentation was available behind the registration wall, focusing on high-value solicitations and those that indicated contracts should be present
+7. Procurement portal review, Created an account on the district's OpenGov e-Procurement portal to manually inspect what documentation was available behind the registration wall, focusing on high-value solicitations and those that indicated contracts should be present.

-6. Cross-referencing — Compared GMS findings against the official audit report to identify corroborating evidence
+8. Cross-referencing, Compared GMS findings against the official FY2024 and FY2025 audit reports to identify corroborating evidence.

 Limitations

-• Vendor names could not be extracted for 29 of 374 items (8%) where the resolution uses generic language ("lowest responsible bidder") and the vendor is named only in attached spreadsheets
+• Vendor names could not be cleanly extracted for roughly 28 of 504 items where the resolution uses generic language ("lowest responsible bidder", "multiple vendors") and the vendor is named only in attached spreadsheets

-• PDF classification relies on text signals and may miscategorize documents with unusual formatting
+• PDF classification relies on text signals and may still miscategorize documents with unusual formatting.
+I re-OCR'd high-value multi-page PDFs and corrected several, but systematic reclassification across all 461 PDFs remains ongoing

 • I did not analyze meeting minutes (which may contain additional context about votes and discussion)

-• My contract value figures use the maximum amount stated in the resolution, which may differ from actual expenditures
+• Contract value figures use the maximum amount stated in the resolution, which may differ from actual expenditures

 Reproducibility